Virtualmaster/virtualmaster-turnkey-import/README.md

 ## Other images by customizing install script
 install.sh is prepared for install WordPress.
 You can **deploy all Turnkey Linux** images of course.
-Only download change-install.sh and run it.
+Only download change-image.sh and run it.
 This script is interactive and edits install.sh.
 Internet connection needed!:

 	wget --no-check-certificate https://raw.github.com/pulecp/virtualmaster-turnkey-import/master/change-image.sh
 	./change-image.sh